1. What distinguishes your firm from others in your market?

 Our Firm spearheads various CSR initiatives through Vaish Associates Public Welfare Trust for the betterment of the under-privileged and neglected sections of society by providing holistic development to children and their families through several projects and activities that are aimed at their education, nutrition, mental and physical health and overall personality.
 We also run programs for pregnant and lactating mothers, vaccination, deworming, periodic health check-ups, and dental treatments for underprivileged sections of the society.
 We provide periodic scholarships for deserving students and have also set up a public library to inculcate reading habits and develop a zest for learning for all age groups.
 We also aim to teach children about ‘good touch and bad touch’ and equip them with self-defense training.

-ESG initiatives are an extension of our CSR initiatives.
+ESG initiatives are an extension of our CSR initiatives that Vaish employees and the firm financially support and spread awareness about these projects throughout the firm.
 It ranges from construction of toilets, using plastic waste to make stools, using foam waste to make mats and mattresses, using old clothes and household discards to create working tools for children’s art and craft activities, etc. We also have a policy of recycling paper, reducing use of printed material, and disposing of electronic waste responsibly.
 On the social front, the Firm has very gender neutral policies, wage parity and a robust anti-sexual harassment policy.
 All employees are encouraged to contribute to the underprivileged through financial and physical interventions via the VA Trust.
 Building a truly diverse and inclusive workplace is a key priority and business imperative for the VA leadership team.
 We have a workplace culture in which all individuals who work at VA feel respected and included and do not face obstacles to success owing to their race, gender, ethnicity, religion, age, physical ability, and socioeconomic background.

 4. Are there any new and exciting initiatives, practice areas or industry focuses in your firm?